This classic Snicker Salad recipe comes from the heart of Minnesota and is a staple Thanksgiving side dish for families.

 "You know, like a Snickers Salad."

-We were engaged years and years before Pinterest was a thing.
+We were engaged long before Pinterest was a thing.
 I couldn't just hop on the web to solve this particular problem.
 The internet itself was just barely a thing!

 - Chopped Snickers bars